Emerging Leader 2006 - 2007

 Trevor has over 30 years of experience working for and within the Aboriginal community at local, state and national levels.
 His various roles have required a high level of responsibility for the social and cultural wellbeing of the Aboriginal community.

 Trevor was previously the CEO of the First Nations Foundation which was established to work with Aboriginal communities nationally on a vision that empowers First Australians’ financial capability and confidence through knowledge and education which has a strong foundation built on Indigenous cultural values.
-He is currently at the Victorian Aboriginal Community Controlled Health Organisation (VACCHO) as the Director of Education.
+He is currently at the Victorian Aboriginal Community Controlled Health Organisation (VACCHO) as the Acting CEO.